-2 CEO and Founder of Waku Work ENGLISH in Cebu City.
-Believing in the potential of the Filipino youth, she founded Waku Work English, an online English service, in 2009 to help achieve their dreams.
+&lt;sup>2 CEO and Founder of Waku Work ENGLISH in Cebu City.
+Believing in the potential of the Filipino youth, she founded Waku Work English, an online English school, in 2009 to help achieve their dreams.
 Collaborating with local NGOs and orphanages, Waku Work English has offered English education to Japanese students while giving opportunities for the Filipino youth.